Theobragstad/ocean-adventure/README.md

 Building this game gave me further/deeper experience with C++ and object-oriented-programming as well as basic game design and mechanics such as game probabilities and random event implementation.

 Primary features:
-- You are lost at sea.
-Take control of a boat and explore an ocean map with islands as you try to survive until you're rescued
+- You're lost at sea.
+Explore an ocean map with islands and try to survive until you're rescued
 - Fish for a variety of sea creatures in water, or search for resources like water and wood on land
 - Find coins to upgrade your boat to improve its performance and catch larger animals
-- Eat the animals you catch to replenish your health
+- Eat animals you catch to replenish your health
 - Survive for as many days as you can without running out of health or water
 - Encounter random events like storms and sharks
-- Learn about the animals you might encounter
+- Learn about animals you might encounter
 - Keep track of your food and supplies in your inventory
 - Save your score and view previous scores